Caring for your vinyl

 Preparing to play

-We recommend giving your vinyl a brush clean using a vinyl brush before each play.
-Its a fantastic habit to pick up.
-Brushing lightly along the grooves will help prevent the build-up for dust and dirt.
+We recommend giving your vinyl a brush clean before each play.
+It's a fantastic habit to get into.
+Brushing lightly along the grooves will help prevent build-up of dust and dirt.

-Using a carbon brush can reduce static charge on vinyl that attracts dust and velvet brushes are fantastic for getting in a little deeper as they are designed to make more contact with the record.
+Using a carbon fibre brush can reduce the static charge on vinyl that attracts dust.
+Velvet brushes are fantastic for getting in a little deeper as they are designed to make more contact with the record.

-Wet cleaning is for giving a deep clean and we recommend using a dedicated vinyl spray with a micro-fibre, anti static cloth.
-A few sprays on the vinyl (avoiding the label) and wiping your cloth in a circular motion and then following up with a dry cloth.
+Wet cleaning is for giving an even deeper clean and we recommend using a dedicated vinyl spray with a micro-fibre, anti static cloth.
+A few sprays onto the vinyl (avoiding the label) followed by wiping your cloth in a circular motion and finishing with a dry cloth will do the trick.

 Vinyl records need to be stored in an upright position to ensure they stay in good condition.
+Records stored flat can warp over time.
 Records that have been stored at a slant for an extended period of time can warp because of the uneven pressure that has been placed on them.
 This is why records are often kept in crates that position them upright.